-There are three objectives to this analysis.
-First, we will compare the ability of a model using the full trajectory of the pupillary light reflex versus a model using single values feature summaries to discriminate between smokers and non-smokers.
-Second, we will estimate differences in the pupillary light reflex based on self-reported cannabis consumption frequency categories and finally we examine the effect of a time delay in testing after cannabis consumption on the estimating full trajectories of the pupillary light reflex.
+Using only data from after acute cannabis use, this analysis leverage full pupil light response trajectories to examine differences between cannabis use groups and no use controls..
+First, we will compare the ability of a model using the full trajectory of the pupil light response versus a model using single values feature summaries to discriminate between the cannabis use group and the no-use control group.
+Second, we will estimate differences in the pupil light response based on self-reported cannabis use frequency categories and finally we examine the effect of a time delay in testing after cannabis use on estimating full trajectories of the pupil light response.

 METHODS: Sample Information: